Bay of Pigs Invasion: Huber Matos affair

 On 20 October 1959, Cuban army commander and veteran of the Cuban Revolution, Huber Matos, resigned and accused Castro of "burying the revolution".
 Fifteen of Matos' officers resigned with him.
 Immediately after the resignation, Castro accused Matos of disloyalty and sent Camilo Cienfuegos to arrest Matos and his accompanying officers.
 Matos and the officers were taken to Havana and imprisoned in La Cabaña.
-Cuban communists later claimed Matos was helping plan a counter-revolution organized by the American Central Intelligence Agency and other Castro opponents, an operation that became the Bay of Pigs Invasion.
+Cuban communists later claimed Matos was helping plan a counter-revolution organized by the American Central Intelligence Agency (CIA) and other Castro opponents, an operation that became the Bay of Pigs Invasion.

 The scandal is noted for its occurrence alongside a greater trend of removals of Castro's former collaborators in the revolution.
 It marked a turning point where Castro was beginning to exert more personal control over the new government in Cuba.
 Matos' arresting officer and former collaborator of Castro, Camilo Cienfuegos, would soon die in a mysterious plane crash shortly after the incident.

 Shortly after Matos' arrest, the prime minister and Che Guevara made a speech to members of the INRA that Cuba would continue to turn in a socialist direction.
 Manuel Artime viewed the arrest of Matos and affirmation of socialism in Cuba as precedent for him to resign.
 On 7 November 1959 his resignation letter from INRA and the revolutionary army was published on the front page of Avance newspaper, one of the last newspapers not controlled by the government.
 Artime then entered an underground organization run by Jesuits in Cuba to hide fugitives; it is unclear what exactly made Artime immediately turn to hiding and later defect.

 While in a Havana safehouse Artime formed the Movement for Revolutionary Recovery with other dissidents.
 Artime then contacted the American embassy in Havana, and on 14 December 1959, the CIA arranged for him to travel to the US on a Honduran freighter ship.
 He became closely involved with Gerry Droller (alias Frank Bender, alias "Mr. B") of the CIA in recruiting and organizing Cuban exiles in Miami for future actions against the Cuban government.
 Artime's organization MRR thus grew to become the principal counter-revolutionary movement inside Cuba, with supporting members in Miami, Mexico, Venezuela etc. Involved were Tony Varona, José Miró Cardona, Rafael Quintero, and Aureliano Arango.
 Infiltration into Cuba, arms drops, etc. were arranged by the CIA.

 Artime became the future leader of Brigade 2506 in the Bay of Pigs Invasion.
 He gained this position from the notoriety he gained after defecting and engaging in a tour of Latin America denouncing the new government in Cuba.
 This notoriety as a Cuban dissident gave him credibility to be picked as the leader for the invasion when it was first conceived by the CIA.